gonzalolater/gonzalolater.github.io/README.md

 # Basic NFT Marketplace end to end

-# Challenge-Loty.io
-* Building a MarketPlace
-Here is the technical exercise.
-This challenger, let me know if you have any questions, you can also add me by WhatsApp without problem +1 111 111 1111:

 # Build an NFTS marketplace

 * The objective of this project is to create a marketplace that allows users to buy, sell NFTs as well as view their own NFTs using blockchain technology.
 The application must be built using Next.js and integrate with a smart contract deployed on the Base test network.